 Measurable and trackable results

 One of the main benefits and reasons why people are gaga over PPC is that ease to track the results and the progress you have made.
-It can be done by combining it with tools like Search Ads and Google Analytics.
+It can be done by combining it with tools like Google Ads and Google Analytics.
 High-level performance can be seen with impressions, clicks, and conversions.
 You don’t have to stay vague about the results.

 The stats are easily available that will allow you to know how your campaigns are performing and the type of traffic your website is getting.
 When you send your PPC traffic to a certain dedicated landing page, you can track it all the way.
 This can be done using Google Analytics.
 You will be able to see what you spent and how much you gained out of it and what it drove in terms of your end goals.
 No billboard or magazine ad can contribute to sales like that.